 The new wing and atrium designed by Rafael Viñoly

-Classical to contemporary collections blending seamlessly
+Classical to contemporary collections blend seamlessly

 Prego, where’s the Italian district?

 Just down the road from the Cleveland Museum of Art is the Italian district and I really wanted to explore the area and find something good to snack on, which I’m sure would be easy in their Little Italy.
 Not Surprising, there was a plethora of food choices to check out, but even more surprising is the large number of art inspired galleries on the main street and other side streets.
 I really enjoyed visiting many of the repurposed buildings that were turned into group galleries, even a church that was converted into a gallery was fun to explore and talk story with the owner.
 Oh and yes I did find a few good bakeries with amazing home made cannoli, and I ate way to many to publicly share any photos of my gorging exploits.

 For some strange reason, I love unusual cemeteries and I’ve heard a lot about the amazing landscape and views from Lake View cemetery.
 So I headed out there after Little Italy, driving uphill on a tree lined street and find the cemetery within an affluent and quiet residential neighborhood.
 Hosting many important people like John D Rockefeller, President James Garfield including a host of Civil war generals and Cleveland dignitaries, the tombs and landscapes all blended in effortlessly with beautiful vistas, lakes and botanical gardens that you can walk or drive through if you are in a hurry.